ribbondz/gsv/README.md

 gsv count -n a.txt   // no header gsv count --help     // help info on all flags
 ```
+Tips: **gsv count dirname** can also count the number of files in direcroty.

 - gsv cat
 ```shell